Shinzoku/Drag-And-Drop/README.md

 ## Customization

-You can customize this project to support additional file types, including other image formats or even non-image files like text documents.
+You can customize this project to support additional file types, including other image formats.
 Here's how you can do it:

 ### Adding Support for More Image Formats